Early Childhood Education

 The Office of Educator Prep and Licensure can help answer your teaching license questions.

-The post-baccalaureate early childhood education concentration prepares educators for initial licensure as an early childhood teacher who will work with students with or without special needs in PreK through grade 2.
+The MEd in Early Childhood Education prepares educators for initial licensure as an early childhood teacher who will work with students with or without special needs in PreK through grade 2.

 Our curriculum features a semester-long, supervised practicum of 300 clock hours (100 hours at the PreK level and 200 hours at the grades 1-2 level), with at least one segment in a public school setting that includes students with disabilities for part of the school day.
 So, you’ll spend plenty of time in the classroom, inspiring young minds and making a difference before graduating ready to lead classrooms of your own.